vega/altair/RELEASING.md

 Altair has two release paths:

-- Automated stable releases for routine `fix` and `feat` changes.
+- Automated stable releases for routine releases where Cocogitto's SemVer calculation is appropriate.
-- Manual releases for major releases or any release that needs extra maintainer judgment.
+- Manual releases when maintainers need to choose the release tag themselves.

 ## Automated Stable Release